-The Story Behind the Trends - There has been an increase in dental registrations for 0 - 2 year olds in Belfast in the last two years, with Castlereagh seeing a slight drop in 2012.
-Castlereagh has had considerably higher registrations than the NI average over the past three years.
+The Story Behind the Trends - There has been an increase in dental registrations for 0 - 2 year olds in Belfast in the last year, with Castlereagh decreasing in 2014.
+Castlereagh has had considerably higher registrations than the NI average over the past five years.